shoelace-style/shoelace/docs/components/split-panel.md

 </div>
 ```

-Here's a more elaborate example that changes the divider's color, width, and adds a more obvious handle.
+Here's a more elaborate example that changes the divider's color and width and adds a styled handle.

 ```html preview
 <div class="split-panel-handle">